 The second part is where you would have to provide evidence that you are a ‘suitable person’.
 Any indication of a criminal history, mental health issues or addictions may require further enquiries by Police Scotland.

 Once you have personally satisfied these reasons then you can think about filling in your AWL1 application.
 Forms can be accessed by using this link: http://www.scotland.police.uk/about-us/finance/service-fees-and-charges/firearms/air-weapon-licensing/air-weapon-application-forms

-As part of the application process you will have to provide two passport style photographs, together with the details of an independent verifier – a person who has known you for a minimum of two years.
-This person must be of good character and not a relative of the applicant, a Registered Firearms Dealer, a Constable, a member of Police Scotland Staff or a member of the Scottish Police Authority and must ordinarily reside within the UK.
+As part of the application process you will have to provide two passport-style photographs, together with the details of an independent verifier – a person who has known you for a minimum of two years.
+This person must be of good character and not a relative, a Registered Firearms Dealer, a Constable, a member of Police Scotland staff or a member of the Scottish Police Authority and must ordinarily reside within the UK.